trisulnsm/apps/analyzers/firehol/README.md

 # FireHOL Checker

 Check all your traffic against the excellent FireHOL blacklist.
-The FireHOL list has a reputation for a  very low false positive rate.  **If you see a FireHOL alert in Trisul, you MUST investigate further.**
+The FireHOL list has a reputation for a  very low false positive rate.

+**If you see a FireHOL alert in Trisul, you MUST investigate further.**  To help further, this app elevates the alert priority to 1 when bi-direction adata transfer above a threshold occurs with a blacklisted host.

 ## Installing